rsnodgrass/ical-event-homeassistant/flo/README.md

 Visit the Home Assistant community if you need [help with installation and configuration of Flo](https://community.home-assistant.io/t/flo-water-sensor/10160/149).

-### Step 1: Copy the scripts!
+### Step 1: Install Custom Components

-Copy all the files in flo/ to /config/custom_components/flo on your Home Assistant installation.
+Copy all the files in [flo/](https://github.com/rsnodgrass/hass-integrations/tree/master/flo) to /config/custom_components/flo on your Home Assistant installation.

 ```
 __init__.py